 Once we heard about the wonderful work this organization was doing we knew we wanted to support them, especially in diminishing the stray dog and cat population as a way to fight the meat trade.

-In February 2020 we sponsored our first event, a weeklong wellness retreat, where a team of vets and volunteers from PPAWS traveled to six different towns along western coast, including the island of Koh Sdach.
+In 2020 we sponsored 7 weeklong wellness retreats, where a team of vets and volunteers from PPAWS traveled to multiple rural towns outside of Phnom Penh and along the western coast, including the island of Koh Sdach.

 Watch the video to see team in action